 If at any time during the benefit year you lose your Pennsylvania Medical Assistance (Medicaid) eligibility, you will be given a 6-month grace period to get your Pennsylvania Medical Assistance (Medicaid) eligibility back.
-During this 6-month grace period, you are responsible for paying the 20% coinsurance to the provider for the portion of the cost sharing that Pennsylvania Medical Assistance (Medicaid) would have otherwise paid on your behalf.
+During this 6-month grace period, you are responsible for paying the provider for the portion of the cost sharing that Pennsylvania Medical Assistance (Medicaid) would have otherwise paid on your behalf.